 Gaffer’s Tape: CL-W6033 comes in matte black.
 The matte finish stops the tapes from reflecting light making it blend in with a normal stage background or floor.
 It is sold in a range of widths from 1/4″ to 4″, with the 1″ and 2″ the most common.

 Ideal for: Securing cables or props that need to remain invisible under the lights of a photography or film set.

 Duct Tape: less expensive; $7.99 for 60 yards

 Gaffer’s Tape: more expensive; $19.99 for 60 yards

 Choosing the right tape for your job is extremely important.
 At ECHOtape, we’ve made it our passion for more than 40 years to help professionals with their sticky issues.
-Check out our blog post, “Warning: 6 Reasons Not To Use Duct Tape” to learn the top 6 conditions where duct tape can fall short and what adhesive tape you should be using instead.
+For more in-depth information on duct tape, check out our Complete Technical Guide to Duct Tape to learn the top 6 conditions where duct tape can fall short and what adhesive tape you should be using instead.
 If you still aren’t sure, feel free to contact us with your challenge.
 We would love to help!